Urban & Regional Planning

 Urban and regional planning is one of Humphrey School's strongest areas of expertise.
 Humphrey students build a strong foundation in public action, political context, and the social and economic implications of urban planning.
 They understand the role of place in creating policy and recognize the diverse systems that form and impact urban and regional environments.
 The primary degree program associated with this area of expertise is the Master of Urban and Regional Planning (MURP), however other academic programs also offer students an opportunity to study urban and regional planning issues.

-Urban & Regional Planning Area Chair
+Urban and Regional Planning Area Chair

 Related Academic Programs